Understanding Your Electrics — Part 1 of 6

 The simple version

 Think of it like your front door lock.
-A fuse box is a basic latch — it does the job, but it's old technology.
+A fuse box is a basic latch.
 A consumer unit is a modern multipoint lock with a deadbolt.
 Both keep the door shut, but one gives you much better protection.

-A fuse box is the older style.
-It uses fuses — either rewirable wire or cartridge fuses — to protect each circuit.
+A fuse box uses fuses — either rewirable wire or cartridge fuses.
 When too much current flows, the fuse wire melts and breaks the circuit.
-The problem?
-You have to physically replace the fuse wire to restore power.
-And fuses don't protect you from electric shock — they only protect the wiring from overheating.
+Fuses don't protect you from electric shock — they only protect the wiring from overheating.

-A consumer unit is the modern replacement.
-Instead of fuses, it uses MCBs (miniature circuit breakers) — switches that trip automatically and can be reset with a flick.
-More importantly, it includes RCDs (residual current devices) that detect even tiny current leaks and cut the power in milliseconds.
-That's what protects you from electric shock, not just the wiring.
+A consumer unit uses MCBs (miniature circuit breakers) that trip automatically and can be reset with a flick.
+More importantly, it includes RCDs that detect even tiny current leaks and cut the power in milliseconds.
+That's what protects you from electric shock.

 How to tell which you've got